-December 31, 2022 Agenda Item Resolutions Approval for the performance evaluation results of the Remuneration Committee Approved by all committee members (independent in 2021.
-Amendment of the Company's Director and Functional Committee Remuneration Approved by all committee members (independent ferm, Payment Guidelines.
-Performance bonus allocation for the Company and subsidiaries.
+Date Term Agenda Item Resolutions Approval for the performance evaluation results of the Remuneration Committee Approved by all committee members (independent in 2021.
 Approved by all committee members (independent directors) present at the meeting.
-Performance bonuses for the Chairperson and managers in 2021 and employee Approved by all committee members (independent remuneration distribution in 2020. term, Adjustment of manager salary.
-Adjustment of manager salary.
-Adjustment of manager salary.
-Repayment schedule for deferred performance bonuses for employees who choose Approved by all committee members (independent directors) present at the meeting.
+4th term, Amendment of the Company's Director and Functional Committee Remuneration Approved by all committee members (independent Payment Guidelines.
+Approved by all committee members (independent directors) present at the meeting.
+2022/11/24 20un meeting Performance bonus allocation for the Company and subsidiaries.
+Approved by all committee members (independent directors) present at the meeting.
+Performance bonuses for the Chairperson and managers in 2021 and employee Approved by all committee members (independent remuneration distribution in 2020.
+Approved by all committee members (independent directors) present at the meeting.
+V 1/ 2/ CCUC 4th term, Adjustment of manager salary.
+Approved by all committee members (independent directors) present at the meeting. +1/0/7707 meeting Repayment schedule for deferred performance bonuses for employees who choose Approved by all committee members (independent early retirement/resignation Approved by all committee members (independent directors) present at the meeting.
 Employee remuneration distribution of the Company and subsidiaries in 2021.
 Approved by all committee members (independent directors) present at the meeting.
-Handle the employee welfare trust shareholding plan for the Company and its Approved by all committee members (independent domestic subsidiaries.
-Approved by all committee members (independent directors) present at the meeting. term, Number of new shares of employees' rights in 2021 allocated to the subsidiary KGI Approved by all committee members (independent directors) present at the meeting.
-5th term, 1st Recommendation of the convener for the Company's 5th Remuneration Committee members (independent directors) mutually recommended and agreed to have independent director Mr. Tyzz-Jiun Duh serve as the convener. term, The Company's 2021 remuneration of directors directors directors) present at the meeting. - Approvin 2021 Perforn remune , 1st Recom Term 4th term, 20un meeting 4th term, 2 / un meeting 4th term, 28th meeting 311122 4th term, 29th meeting 5th term, 1 meeting 5th term, 2nd meeting Date 10,1,000 7077/1/74 7027/2/14 +1/C/77/7 2022/4/25 2022/5/20 2022/6/17 2022/6/27
+2022/4/25 4tn term, 28th meetinα Handle the employee welfare trust shareholding plan for the Company and its domestic subsidiaries. shareholding plan for the Company and its Approved by all committee members (independent directors) present at the meeting.
+9 Appointment and remuneration of managers of the Company.
+Approved by all committee members (independent directors) present at the meeting.
+2022/5/20 4th term, 29th meeting Number of new shares of employees' rights in 2021 allocated to the subsidiary KGI Approved by all committee members (independent Securities.
+Approved by all committee members (independent directors) present at the meeting.
+2022/6/17 5th term, 1st meeting 5th term, 1st Recommendation of the convener for the Company's 5th Remuneration Committee All attending committee members (independent directors) mutually recommended and agreed to have independent director Mr. Tyzz-Jiun Duh serve as the convener.
+2022/6/27 5th term, 2nd meeting The Company's 2021 remuneration of directors Approved by all committee members (independent directors) present at the meeting.